aabdul78/A-Day-in-the-Life-of-a-Windows-Sysadmin/README.md

     Above the foreach loop, assign a variable named $directory to hold the contents of the current directory.
 Next, replace the placeholder in the script block with the command that enumerates the ACL of a file, using the $item variable to represent the file name.
 You will need to utilize the following cmdlets:

+    Get-ChildItem (or any alias of Get-ChildItem, such as ls or dir)

+Get-Acl Save this script in C:\Users\sysadmin\Documents as enum_acls.ps1.
+Test this script by moving to any directory (cd C:\Windows), and running C:\Users\sysadmin\Documents\enum_acls.ps1 (enter the full path and file name).

 [image](https://github.com/user-attachments/assets/c516e619-6bf4-4c61-9d1f-d25a4a058044)